Your browser is old and is not supported. Upgrade for better security.

 Despite the uncertainty, we kept our focus and unyielding spirit.
 We supported frontline healthcare workers, local nonprofits, and every community we belonged to and thrived.

-In the last year alone, we created nine new beers, grew our distribution, and doubled our revenue year-over-year!
-Dokkaebier now has over 400 accounts, representing thousands of grocers, restaurants and retailers.
-We made our debut at Whole Foods Market in July 2022 and have expanded to all but four locations in Northern California in less than five months.
-Dokkaebier will soon be available in the grocer’s Southern California stores in the next two months, an unthinkable pace for a three-year-old brand!
+In the last year alone, grew our distribution, and doubled our revenue year-over-year!
+Dokkaebier now has over 550 accounts, representing many grocers, restaurants and retailers.
+We made our debut at Whole Foods Market in July 2022 and have expanded to all but six locations in Northern California in less than five months.
+Dokkaebier got into another 26 Whole Foods’ Southern California stores in the first quarter of 2023, an unthinkable pace for a three-year-old brand!

 Unmatched response from the community